JetBrains/kotlin-web-site/docs/topics/constructing-collections.md

 ## Copy

-To create a collection with the same elements as an existing collection, you can use copying operations.
-Collection copying operations from the standard library create _shallow_ copy collections with references to the same elements.
+To create a collection with the same elements as an existing collection, you can use copying functions.
+Collection copying functions from the standard library create _shallow_ copy collections with references to the same elements.
 Thus, a change made to a collection element reflects in all its copies.

 Collection copying functions, such as [`toList()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/to-list.html), [`toMutableList()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/to-mutable-list.html),